 \subsection{Ablation Studies}

-\textbf{Vanilla Vision Transformer} Vision Transformer has emerged as a powerful architecture which captures long-term dependencies better than any model.
-For this ablation study, we simply train a basic ViT architecture on ERA5 dataset.
-Compared with STC-ViT, ViT under performs for prediction accuracy showing the superiority of continuous models in weather forecasting systems.
+We performed three ablation studies to highlight the importance of each component of STC-ViT.
+All studies were performed on WeatherBench data of resolution $5.625^\circ$.
+The RMSE results of ablation studies are shown in Figure \ref{fig:ablation}

-\textbf{Vanilla Neural ODE Network.} Another ablation study is done using vanilla Neural ODE model.
-We replace the transformer with Neural ODE architecture as proposed in the original paper \cite{chen2018neural}.
-While Neural ODEs are computationally efficient, they only aid in interpolating the temporal irregularities and ignore the spatial continuity.
-This study proves that STC-ViT learns both spatio-temporal continuous features from the discrete data and is better at representing dynamical forecast systems.
+\paragraph{Vanilla Vision Transformer:} We trained a basic ViT architecture with depth 1 on ERA5 dataset.
+Compared with STC-ViT, ViT severely under performs for prediction accuracy showing the superiority of continuous models in weather forecasting systems.

-\textbf{Continuous Attention.} To understand the importance of continuous attention, we remove the neural ODE layer and provide the output of attention mechanism to the basic feed forward network.
-While continuous attention only model does not outperform the STC-ViT, it provides better prediction accuracy than the traditional attention model.
+\paragraph{FNO Head:} For this study, we trained the model by adding fno head to learn the global context in addition to the local patch context.
+The performance improved as compared to Vanilla ViT, highlighting the importance of fno which learns global spatial interactions by operating in the Fourier domain, where each mode captures information across the entire field.

-\textbf{Continuous Attention + Neural ODE layer.} We perform another ablation study to compare how well Neural ODE capture continuity in weather information when simply added as a layer in the transformer architecture.
-Neural ODE \cite{chen2018neural} is a continuous depth neural network designed to learn continuous information in the process as well.
-For this study, we replace the continuous attention with vanilla attention and add a Neural ODE layer in the feed forward block.
-The feed forward solution is approximated using Runge-Kutta (RK) numerical solver.
+\paragraph{Neural ODE parameterized by a Transformer Encoder:} Finally, we replaced the discrete transformer encoder with a continuous parameterized neural ode which improves the performance by a margin emphasizing the efficiency of continuous-time representations for modeling long-range dependencies and smooth spatiotemporal dynamics.